lbryio/lbry.com/content/faq/android-basics.md

 The purpose of this FAQ is to answer questions about some of the basic functionality available in the LBRY Android App.
 Please see our [other FAQ entries](/faq) for additional information.

-## Why Does LBRY Want My Email Address?
+## Why does LBRY want my email address?

 Emails are collected to authenticate a lbry.tv account and [uniquely identify](/faq/phone) users so that they can be eligible for [LBRY Rewards](#rewards), sync wallet data/preferences, and to stay up to date on the latest LBRY happenings.

 No other data is stored with your email login.
 All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored [locally on your device](/faq/lbry-directories#android).
 You will be asked to create a [password to secure your account](/faq/account_sync).

-## How Do I Change My LBRY Connected Email?
+## How do I change my LBRY connected email?

 If you ever need to change your LBRY Android App email address or sign out, please see [this guide](/faq/how-to-change-email#android).
 Clearing data or uninstalling leads to a loss of wallet if you don't have one synced.

-If you sign into a new email and need to transfer your wallet and verification status, you'll need to [reach out to us](mailto:help@lbry.com) in order to link your accounts.
+If you sign into a new email and need to transfer your wallet/verification status, you'll need to [reach out to us](mailto:help@lbry.com) in order to link your accounts.
 Please do not verify again to obtain rewards on a 2nd account; your Rewards account may be disabled for abuse.

-## Syncing of Accounts
+## Syncing of wallets and other data

 The Android app allow syncing of your account/wallet and secures it with a password.
 Please read the [sync FAQ](/faq/account_sync) in more detail to understand how this works.

-## What Are LBRY Rewards? {#rewards}
+## What are LBRY Rewards? {#rewards}

 [LBRY Rewards](/faq/rewards) are used to distribute LBRY Credits (LBC) to new and existing users by allowing them to explore app functions and complete tasks which generate LBC as an award.

 In order to be eligible for Rewards, you need to verify your identity [phone number](/faq/phone) or [chat](https://chat.lbry.com) which uniquely identifies you as an LBRY user.

-## What Is a Wallet And How Do I Find It? {#wallet}
+## What is a wallet And how do I find it? {#wallet}

 A wallet is a secure digital file used to store, send and receive cryptocurrencies like LBRY Credits (LBC).
 The LBRY Android App comes with its own wallet and is stored locally on your phone and nowhere else!